Database Scopes

 Enabling Database Scopes#

-Database Scopes are stored in a compatible Data Source via Entity Managers that have Database Scope support.
+Database Scopes are stored in a compatible Data Source via an Entity Manager with Database Scope support.
+Therefore, enabling Database Scopes in a profile requires selecting or creating an Entity Manager for this purpose.

 -

 Select or create an Entity Schema with Database Scope support.
-A new Entity Schema with this support can be created by running the Config Spec named “Creates or updates an entity schema to support database scopes”.
+A new Entity Schema with this support can be created by running the Config Spec named “Creates or updates an entity schema to support database scopes”; or by creating an Entity Schema via the Administration UI and then enabling Database Scopes on it.

 -